-For any concerns regarding your POS system, you’ll want to have excellent customer support.
+You’ll want excellent customer support for any concerns regarding your POS system.
 After all, your POS system is critical to your business’s operations.
 The last thing you need is for it to crash during a busy day and not be able to get help right away.

-When considering a POS system, make sure that the vendor offers excellent customer support.
+When considering a POS system, ensure that the vendor offers excellent customer support.
 Check if they have a 24/7 service and see what channels you can reach them on, like phone, live chat, email, or a help center.
 It also helps to request a point person from their team.